Summer Pet Safety

 Through the Storm

 Now that you have the tools to beat summer heat, let’s take on the storms that come with it.
 Storms can cause a range of issues for your pet from noise aversion and anxiety to actual physical harm.
 To keep your pet safe, bring them inside well before the storm hits.
 If needed, put them on a leash to make sure they stay with you and do not bolt.
-If you need to take refuge in a crawl space or shelter, ensure that it is free of hazards for your pet such as pest poisons, garden fertilizer, or any sharp tools.
+If you need to take refuge in a crawl space or shelter, ensure that it is free of hazards for your pet such as pest poisons, garden fertilizers, or any sharp tools.
 Having water and food there as well is a good precaution if you need to take shelter for a length of time.
 Additionally, any pet who is particularly sensitive to the loud booming thunder or howling winds can be given prescribed anxiety medication to help them stay calm.
+Ask your veterinarian if you think your pet would benefit from medication.